Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Acknowledgments

 \section{Acknowledgments}

+We are grateful to Jia-Wei Luo, Long-Xuan Zhang, and Alice P. Curtin for helpful discussions.
 We acknowledge the support of the National Natural Science Foundation of China (Grants Nos.
 12473001, 12533001, and 12575049), the National SKA Program of China (Grant Nos.
 2022SKA0110200, 2022SKA0110203), the China Manned Space Program (Grant No. CMS-CSST-2025-A02), and the National 111 Project (Grant No. B16009).
 Y.L. acknowledges the support of the National Natural Science Foundation of China (No.12473091).
 F.-W.Z. acknowledges the support from the National Natural Science Foundation of China (No. 12463008) and the Guangxi Natural Science Foundation (No. 2022GXNSFDA035083).
 Yong-Kun Zhang is supported by the Postdoctoral Fellowship Program and China Postdoctoral Science Foundation (Grant Number BX20250158).